ArchyCho/Lenovo-IX2-Debian/README.md

-After more research , I found the following URL which listed another installation process. https://forum.doozan.com/read.php?2,12096 and getting save result which stucks "Starting kernel......"
+After more research , I found the following URL which listed another installation process. https://forum.doozan.com/read.php?2,12096 and getting same result which stucks "Starting kernel......"

 A few hours later , I booted the device successfully as expected , and I found my problem is related to DTS.